hbchaney/hbchaney.github.io/_posts/2022-11-02-FreeCad-Modular.md

 ### Conclusions

-This modular design method has really helped me not get burned out remeasuring things once I have an effective design.
+This modular design method has really helped me not get burned out remeasuring things once I have finished with each component.
 In the past, I was going back and using the measuring tool in FreeCAD on my old component iterations then putting them in a massive final design.
 Adding all that to the Heirarchy made things hard to change.
 This assembly based method is a much better approach and allows for components to be more easily swapped out.